Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions

 To investigate the impact of our method on mapping, we analyze a map built with our \ac{SLAM} system for every run in our dataset.
 We built on prior work from~\citet{Chung2023} for the~\ac{DARPA} Subterranean Challenge to evaluate mapping quality.
 Our map overlap metric is the percentage of reconstructed map points that are within a threshold distance from a point belonging to the ground-truth map.
 In the present case, we chose the threshold distance to be \SI{0.25}{\meter} as opposed to the~\SI{1}{\meter} from the work of~\citet{Chung2023} to reflect the much smaller scale of our experiments.
 Indeed, the distance traveled in our runs is between~\SI{5}{\meter} and~\SI{10}{\meter}, compared to between~\SI{150}{\meter} and~\SI{250}{\meter} in the case of the \ac{DARPA} Challenge.
 The mean overlap of the maps built without our angular velocity estimation method is \SI{77.2}{\%}, as opposed to \SI{92.1}{\%} with our method.
 The result for a specific run is shown in~\autoref{fig:mapping-error}.
 We selected this run since the increase in mapping performance was significant when our~\ac{SLAM} algorithm relied on our speed estimation method.
-Additionally, with saturated gyroscope measurements, we observe a failure of the mapping for~\SI{46.9}{\%} of the runs, as opposed to~\SI{12.5}{\%} when relying on our speed estimation method.
-We define mapping failures as cases where scan registration errors are apparent in the reconstructed map.
+Additionally, we define mapping failures as cases where the percentage of outliers in the reconstructed map (\ie points farther than \SI{0.25}{\meter} from their closest neighbor in the ground-truth map) is above \SI{15}{\percent}.
+With saturated gyroscope measurements, we observe a failure of the mapping for 12 out of the 32 runs, as opposed to no failure when relying on our speed estimation method.
 This clearly shows that our angular velocity estimation method increases mapping robustness in the case of a robot tumbling down a hill.
-This result is especially useful in the case of exploration, with no prior knowledge of the environment.
-Fixing the map remotely or autonomously is a complex endeavor, thus a broken map puts the system at risk of failure.